GiftNdlala/Uvah/README.md

 ## 🚀 Vision
 Uvah? is an **independent location-sharing and safety app** for everyday South Africans.
-It is **not** tied to community patrol structures — instead, it’s about:
+It is **not** tied to community patrol structures — instead, it's about:

 * Staying connected with **friends and family**
 * **Lightweight safety features** that work even on low-end devices